jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         is that they allow us to keep intact the neighboring teeth to the edentulous spaces.</p>\n"
     - question: Is it always necessary to perform a root canal before carving a stump?
-      answer: "<p>Not always, but in the vast majority of cases.
+      answer: "<p>Not always, but yes in the vast majority of cases.
 The mechanical drilling applied to a vital tooth to wear it and turn it into a stump constitutes a great physical aggression and generates so much friction and heat that usually, and in the short or medium term, it causes irreversible inflammation, degeneration and death of its pulp tissue; always accompanied by extreme sensitivity and pain.
 Such a condition would put the permanent fixed restorations at risk,